EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-08-what-i-learned.md

 Working with more experienced engineers has helped me learn new things that I cannot learn from reading a textbook or taking a class.
 These principles likely have come from experience and trial & error.
 I am appreciative of being able to save some effort and learn directly from these more senior engineers.

-Editor Note: After showing this post to Kien, he pointed that with respect to "Comprehensive Understanding", there is a balancing point between moving fast and fully understanding a system.
+Editor Note #1: After showing this post to Kien, he pointed that with respect to "Comprehensive Understanding", there is a balancing point between moving fast and fully understanding a system.
 An good engineer is able to balance these two competing priorties.

+Editor Note #2: 9 months later, I have read back this post and can summarize it into two sentences.
+1. Don't be a code monkey - design before you type.
+2. Continously learn and refine your system.